aadedunmola/hngx-task-2/README.md

 2. Navigate to the project directory:

-" cd 'hngx task two'
+" cd 'hngx task 2'

 3. Install the project dependencies: